jidongxiao/CSCI1200-DataStructures/hws/07_search_engine/README.md

 ## Instructor's Code

 You can test (but not view) the instructor's code here: [instructor code](http://ds.cs.rpi.edu/hws/search/).
 This page allows you to view those intermediate results.
+Note that this site is hosted on RPI's network and you can visit this site only if you are on RPI's network: either on campus or using a VPN service.

 ## Rubric